 The second entry in the line is the font name that will be used.
 This name is also used to control subset behaviour.
-Multiple references to this name will be collapsed into one inclusion when possible, thereby making the file as small as possible.
-You better make sure that the names are unique for a specific font.
+Multiple references to this name will be collapsed into one

 In addition to this, there can be directives for extending the font (horizontal stretch) and transforming it into a slanted variant.
 Both are to be used with care.